patriciogonzalezvivo/openVis16/01-how_I_am.md

 [mapzen.com](http://mapzen.com) | [@mapzen](https://twitter.com/mapzen)

 Note:
-I working at Mapzen as a graphic engineer.
+I have the priviledge of be part of an amazing team of profesionals at Mapzen.

 --